carlosperate/awesome-microbit/README.md

 - [Rust on the BBC micro:bit](https://blog.drogue.io/rust-and-microbit/) - How to get started using Rust and BLE on the micro:bit, exposing temperature data as a Bluetooth Environment Sensing Service, and publishing it to the Drogue Cloud via a Bluetooth gateway.
 - [Tock](https://github.com/tock/tock/blob/master/boards/microbit_v2/README.md) - An embedded operating system designed for running multiple concurrent, mutually distrustful applications on low-memory and low-power microcontrollers, with support for the BBC micro:bit.

+### 🐦 Ada

+- [Ada for micro:bit Getting Started](https://blog.adacore.com/ada-for-microbit-part-1-getting-started) -  How to setup an Ada development environment for the micro:bit.

 ### 🚩 Other Languages

 Other programming languages capable to program the micro:bit.

 - [Forth](https://wiki.forth-ev.de/doku.php/en:projects:microbit:start) - Forth, a stack-based language, for the BBC micro:bit.
 - [Pascal](https://wiki.freepascal.org/micro:bit) - Free Pascal compiler that can target the ARM embedded platform, including the micro:bit.
-- [Ada](https://github.com/AdaCore/Ada_Drivers_Library/tree/master/examples/MicroBit) - Instruction on how to setup the Ada development environment for the micro:bit.
 - [Sniff](http://www.sniff.org.uk/p/bbc-microbit.html) - Sniff is a "Scratch-like" programming language that's designed to help Scratchers move gently from Scratch to more conventional languages.
 - [uLisp](http://www.ulisp.com/show?2672) - A Lisp interpreter for the classic AI programming language for the BBC micro:bit.
 - [C# / F#](https://github.com/kekyo/IL2C) - IL2C is a translator implementation of .NET intermediate language to C language, with C# and F# examples for the micro:bit.